 2. All participants in the MSGin5G Group may get the Group information i.e. the Group Service ID.

-3. The group consists of different types of UEs i.e. MSGin5G UE, Legacy 3GPP UE and Non-3GPP UE.

-4. The MSGin5G Server has a copy of the group profile with all the group members by using Group information query specified in 3GPP TS 23.434 [5].
+3. The MSGin5G Server has a copy of the group profile with all the group members by using Group information query specified in 3GPP TS 23.434 [5].